The CARES Act Overview: Retirement Distributions & Student Loans

 For instance, the Act allows certain persons to make a “coronavirus-related distribution” from his or her retirement plan.
 Certain distributions will be exempt from the ten percent (10%) penalty typically applied to an early withdrawal from a retirement account.
 Additionally, the distribution can be taxed over three years, rather than taxing the distribution as income in a single tax year.

-Qualifying individuals may also take a loan from a retirement plan in an amount up to $100,000.
+Qualifying individuals may also take a loan from a retirement plan in the amount of up to $100,000.
 The limit was previously $50,000.
 There are also delayed repayment options available.

 If you have questions related to the CARES Act, reach out to one of our qualified attorneys or check back soon for future blog posts on the Act.